ConEmu/ConEmu.github.io/en/Installation.md

 ## MSI installer  {#installer}

-The installer `ConEmuSetup.*.exe` is actually a bundle for standard x32 and x64 MSI installers.
+The installer `ConEmuSetup.*.exe` is a bundle for standard 32-bit and 64-bit MSI installers.
-There are not differences between them except of default installatin folder on 64-bit OS.
+There are not differences between them except of default installation folder on 64-bit OS.

 | Bitness | Default folder on 64-bit OS |
 |:---|:---|